Will you be taxed on the ex gratia payments in your Settlement Agreement?

 The first £30,000 is tax free to incentivise parties to settle their disputes without the need for litigation and reduce the cost to the taxpayer incurred by Employment Tribunals.

 If you have been made redundant, will redundancy payments be payable tax free?

-Both contractual redundancy payment and statutory redundancy payment fall within the £30,000 exemption.
-Once you have reached the £30,000 ceiling for any combination of these payments you will have to pay tax.
+Both contractual redundancy payments and statutory redundancy payments fall within the £30,000 exemption.
+Once you have reached the £30,000 ceiling for any combination of these payments, you will have to pay tax.

 What about pension contributions?

 HMRC treats payments made direct into pension schemes totally separately from the £30,000 exemption and they are not subject to tax.
 If therefore, during negotiations, you are looking to receive over £30,000, you may wish to consider requesting that the amount over and above £30,000 is paid into a pension scheme.

 Will your pay in lieu of notice be taxable?

 This will depend upon your employment contract.
 If you have a pay in lieu of notice (PILON) clause in your employment contract, your employer is required to make tax and National Insurance deductions.
 If, however, your contract does not have a PILON clause, and your employer opts to pay you in lieu, this payment can come within the first £30,000 available tax free exemption.
 Please be aware, however, if you do not have a PILON clause, there is no obligation by your employer to pay you in lieu of notice.

 Where there is a custom and practice by your employer to make a payment in lieu of notice, despite the absence of a PILON clause, HMRC may determine that tax should be deducted, because of this custom and practice.

 Will your salary, bonus and benefits be subject to tax as normal?